paperswithbacktest/awesome-systematic-trading/README.md

   <h1>Awesome Systematic Trading</h1>
 </div>

-We are collecting (an admittedly opinionated) list of resources papers, datasets, blogs, libraries, books and methodologies for finding, developing, and running Systematic Trading (Quantitative Trading) on Futures.
+We are collecting (an admittedly opinionated) list of resources papers, datasets, blogs, libraries, books and methodologies for finding, developing, and running Systematic Trading (Quantitative Trading).

 What will you find here?